 Mars just can't win.
 When people aren't criticizing it

-for showing things we haven't seen, we're condemning it for raiding the previous books.
+for showing things we haven't seen, we're condemning it for raiding the

-ring true, and some of the situations, as when Carter makes
+the characters ring true, and some of the situations, as when Carter makes

-his way among the dried bodies of long dead Korvians, have the feel of true Barsoom.
+his way among the dried bodies of long dead Korvians, have the feel of

-series, and deserves to be treated as such.
+of the Barsoom series, and deserves to be treated as such.
 The roots

 are there and they go deep.
 What we must do is examine the new branches

 Geography of Helium, Revisited

 than it has been previously.
 On the first page, we have this

-Thoris, Princess of Helium, to ride forth weekly to inspect part of her grandfather's vast
+Thoris, Princess of Helium, to ride forth weekly to inspect part of her

-much of the lumber supply to the civilized nations of
+trees that furnish much of the lumber supply to the civilized nations of

 And quite a forest it is, with huge trees, described as a jungle, and a